-In my perpetual quest of re-discovering my hometown, Sardinia, I’ve made the unfortunate decision to hike in Su Gorroppu canyon region down to its gorge.
+In my perpetual quest of re-discovering my hometown, I’ve made the unfortunate decision to go trekking in Sardinia and hike in Su Gorroppu canyon region down to its gorge.
 Sure now I’m proud of it, but back then I swore that was going to be the first and last time I would embark on such an outdoor adventure.

 Gola di Su Gorroppu “Gorge of Gorroppu” is a valley and canyon in Nuoro province, eastern Sardinia.
 Believed to be one of the largest canyons in Europe, it makes for a great day of trekking in Sardinia.
 From the parking area, you can follow the easy route to the canyon and enjoy your gorge walking.
 Su Gorroppu canyon itself is spectacular, which makes it even more fun to explore.